Dutch Slope オランダ坂

 Nagasaki's tram networks provide direct access.
-The area is a 5-minute walk from Tsukimachi Station, on the blue or green line.
-Alternatively, take the green tram to Shiminbyouin Mae.
+The area is a 5-minute walk from Shinchi Chinatown Station, on the blue or green line.
+Alternatively, take the green tram to the Medical Center.
 From here, you'll reach Oranda-zaka in about two minutes.

-The architecture along the slope is mainly Western in style, with sweeping verandas and latticed woodwork.
+The architecture along the slope is mainly Western in style, with sweeping verandas and painted exteriors.
 In stark contrast to the tans and browns typically found in Japanese houses, many of the former residences and foreign consulates now house museums or refurbished eateries.

 Home life on display

-An exception is Higashi Yamate 13, former home of a wealthy family and now open to the public.
-Visit this well-kept abode and make sure to go out onto the upstairs balcony.
+Higashi Yamate 13, was once the French consulate and the former home of a wealthy family and is now open to the public.
+Visit this well-preserved building and make sure to go out onto the upstairs balcony.

 Hints of a religious past

 Japan's first Protestant Church of England was originally built on site in 1862.
-Look out for the monument to the church's ruins, buried in the stone wall where the Oranda-zaka begins.
+Look out for a monument to the church's ruins in the stone wall near Oranda-zaka.